emoreno911/Sprite-Animation/README.md

 # Sprite Animation with CSS
 Writing in process.
-Come back at 3pm EST
+Please come back at 3pm EST